Schenkel, Stephen

 Biosketch

 I hold a Bachelor’s degree in Humanities from Yale College, an MD from Harvard Medical School, and a Master’s in Public Policy from the John F. Kennedy School of Government.
 I completed a residency in Emergency Medicine at the University of Michigan, serving as chief resident during his final year.
 In 2003 I joined the faculty of Emergency Medicine at the University of Maryland with primary clinical duties at Mercy Medical Center, becoming medical director for the Department of Emergency Medicine at Mercy Medical Center in 2007, a position that I held until 2024.
 With the Maryland Patient Safety Center, I chaired a statewide Emergency Medicine Patient Safety Collaborative and served on the Board of Directors.
 From 2014-15, I was President of the Maryland Chapter of the American College of Emergency Physicians where he worked to improve access to care, clarify insurance coverage, respond to Maryland’s scourge of opioid overdose, and encourage alternative approaches to medical malpractice.
 In my clinical role, I instruct residents and medical students at the bedside.
 I direct several lecture tracks for the University of Maryland Emergency Medicine resident conference series including behavioral health and morbidity and mortality rounds.
-I have lectured regionally and internationally on patient safety and Emergency Department administration and am one of four editors of the 2009 text Patient Safety in Emergency Medicine.
-I am a Professor of Emergency Medicine at the University of Maryland School of Medicine.
+I have lectured regionally and internationally on patient safety and Emergency Department administration.
+I am a Deputy Editor for Annals of Emergency Medicine and Associate Editor for JAMA where much of my work focuses on information display.

 Research/Clinical Keywords

-Patient safety, vascular access in the Emergency Department, Emergency Department administration, education, morbidity and mortality conference
+Patient safety, vascular access in the Emergency Department, Emergency Department administration, education, morbidity and mortality conference, publication, peer review

 Highlighted Publications